olivere/mapquest/README.md

 yield valid results.
 Get your own key instead.
 [It's free!](http://developer.mapquest.com/web/products/open))

+After you created the file, you can run tests as usual:

+    $ go test

 ## Creating a client

 To use the various APIs, you first need to create a client.